Buenos Aires

 Language

-The official language spoken in Buenos Aires, Argentina is Spanish.
-English is also widely understood, especially in tourist areas and among the younger population.
+The official language spoken in Buenos Aires is Spanish.
+While English is spoken in tourist areas, it is helpful to know basic Spanish phrases when exploring the city.

 Cost Of Living